in Houston, TX and Online

 Are You Feeling Alone in Your Marriage?

-Relationships can be a source of joy and support and can be a source of deep pain and loneliness.
-We crave connection and need to feel safe, wanted, needed, valued, appreciated in our intimate relationships.
-If you’re not feeling this way, marriage counseling can help you find new, effective ways to communicate with one another, increase trust, reduce arguing, understand each other’s needs and build a loving relationship.
+Relationships can be a source of joy and support.
+However, it can also be a source of deep pain and loneliness too.
+We crave connection and need to feel safe, wanted, needed, valued, and appreciated in our intimate relationships.
+If you’re not feeling this way, marriage counseling can help you find new, effective ways to communicate with one another.
+While also increasing trust, reducing arguing, understanding each other’s needs, and building a loving relationship.